 Community Service Officers (CSOs) are non-sworn personnel of the University Police Department.
-CSOs are students who work part-time to providing services to the university community.
-CSOs perform a variety of duties, which include, but are not limited to the following: building lockups and unlocks, telephone and light checks, crime prevention, security for special events, traffic control, and night escorts to campus parking lots and adjacent property to the University.
+CSOs are students who work part-time to provide services to the university community.
+CSOs perform a variety of duties, which include, but are not limited to the following: parking enforcement, building lockups and unlocks, telephone and light checks, crime prevention, security for special events, traffic control, and night escorts to campus parking lots and adjacent property to the University.

 With these training opportunities CSOs are exposed to many aspects of the Law Enforcement field and gain a better understanding of what it takes to be in Law Enforcement.

 In support of Cal State San Marcos' vision for excellence in higher education, we are dedicated to ensuring law enforcement based on respect for individual rights, high ethical and performance standards that will provide excellence in public service to a culturally diverse community.

 CSO's can work up to 20 Hours while school is in session and up to 40 hours during school breaks and over the summer depending on department need.

 You can pick up an application at the Police Station located at 425 La Moree Road or click on the link on the right.
 For further information please contact the Program Supervisor, Officer Matthew Curran at (760) 750-4582 or you can email at:

 Applications are reviewed on an "as needed" basis and are purged semi-annually.
 If you have not been called for an interview by the end of the semester, you are welcome to reapply the following semester.

 After applications are reviewed, candidates in possession of the minimum qualifications may be invited to participate in an oral panel interview.
 The interviews are graded on a pass/fail basis.
 The interview panel refers the qualified candidates to the Program Supervisor for final appointment consideration.

 Final appointment to the position of Community Service Officer will be contingent upon passing the Background Investigation.